OpenDebateEvidence: A Massive-Scale Argument Mining and Summarization Dataset: OpenDebateEvidence Dataset

 \subsection{Data Collection}

 OpenDebateEvidence is sourced from the OpenCaseList project \citep{opencaselist}, an online platform where high school and college debate teams disclose and open-source their evidence.
-The dataset contains over 3.5 million documents, covering all NSDA debate topics from 2012 to 2023.\footnote[3]{A list of these topics can be found \href{https://www.speechanddebate.org/topics/}{here}}.
+The dataset contains over 3.5 million documents, covering all NSDA debate topics from 2014 to 2022.\footnote[3]{A list of these topics can be found \href{https://www.speechanddebate.org/topics/}{here}}.
 Each document corresponds to a single piece of evidence used in a debate, categorized by debate format (Policy, LD, Public Forum), and includes comprehensive metadata such as author, date, title, source, citation details, and the debate round in which it was used\footnote[4]{An example of some of these downloads can be found \href{https://opencaselist.com/ndtceda23/downloads}{here}}.

 The dataset also includes standardized tags to describe the type of argument made by the document, such as topicality, disadvantages, advantages, and counter plans, along with details of the structure and location in the debate file from which the document was extracted.
-To protect privacy, identifying information has been anonymized.
+The 2024 release attempted to protect privacy by truncating debater names, which proved inadequate.
+All columns carrying debater identity, school, or a route back to either have since been removed from the dataset, as described in \Cref{sec:availability} and \Cref{sec:pii}.